scriptogre/hyperprose/design/12-hyperlive.md

 # HyperLive - Real-Time Server-Driven UI

+> **🔮 SSR Mode** - HyperLive is an advanced feature for server-side rendering (planned for future).
+This requires WebSocket support and server-side state management.

 **Goal:** Build the foundation for next-gen hypermedia-driven applications (HDAs).
 Learn from Livewire/LiveView, avoid their mistakes, exceed their capabilities.

 ---